narcisobenigno/narcisobenigno.github.io/_posts/2019-04-25-building-evolutionary-architectures.markdown

 ## Disclaimer

-This is not meant a fully comprehensive text.
-Although I will try to keep it as understandable as possible for later recall.
+This is not meant a fully comprehensive text and I neither review it.
+Although, I will try to keep it as understandable as possible for later recall.

-Also, my English is in constant development.
-Therefore, do not expect too much.

 ## About the book